ziad-halabi9/AlgorithmicMusicPlayer/README.md

 - Rest Notes are: rw, rh, rq, ri and rs.

-You can download sample piano notes that I trimmed for this project: http://www.filedropper.com/pianonotes
+You can download sample piano notes that I trimmed for this project: http://www.filedropper.com/pianonotes The notes will produce a song that has a tempo of 120 bpm.
+In future updates, the option for the user to set the tempo will be added.

 The following example demonstrates how to use AlgorithmicMusicPlayer in your Android App.
 You can listen to the WAV files produced from this code at: https://soundcloud.com/ziad-halabi-3/song